locke8/weaponmark/README.md

 ## More Features
 ### Actions
 Use the `-a<#>` parameter to specify the number of actions per turn.
 The default value is 1.
-For example, a character with Time Dilation(1) would gain a free action every turn and therefore warrant an `-a2` parameter on the command line.
+For example, a character with Distort Time(1) would gain a free action every turn and therefore warrant an `-a2` parameter on the command line.

 *core rules p.213-216*
 ### Multiple Actions